Barakkol33/docs/defensive-programming/README.md

 # Defensive Programming

-## Introduction

-Defensive programming is a methodology aimed at building resilient and predictable code.
+A methodology aimed at building resilient and predictable code.

 In distributed systems and client-server architectures, errors can occur due to latency, partial failures, and unexpected data — defensive techniques ensure that the system remains correct and recoverable.

----
+# System Design

-# Programming Concepts
+## Programming Concepts

-* Correctness: Code should meet its specifications under all valid inputs.
+- Correctness: Code should meet its specifications under all valid inputs.
-* Complexity: Keep algorithms efficient and the codebase simple.
+- Complexity: Keep algorithms efficient and simple.
-* Flexibility: Write modular, reusable components that can evolve.
+- Flexibility: Write modular, reusable components that can evolve.
-* Use Cases: Define concrete user stories to clarify expected behavior.
+- Use Cases: Define concrete user stories to clarify expected behavior.

 ## User Stories

 Use cases and user stories describe *what the user wants to do* and *why*, helping designers and developers understand functional requirements and user behavior.

+## UML (Unified Modeling Language)

+Standardized visual language used to model, design, and document software systems.

+Has multiple relationship types.

-### Examples
+### 1. Association (→)

-#### General

-1. *As a shopper, I want to save items to a wishlist so that I can buy them later.*
-2. *As a new user, I want to sign up with Google so that I don’t have to create a new password.*
-3. *As a team manager, I want to export my team’s activity data so that I can analyze performance offline.*

-#### Detailed

-1. Name: “Add item to cart”
-   Actor: Shopper
-   Precondition: User is logged in and viewing a product.
-   Flow:
-   1. User clicks “Add to Cart.”
-   2. System adds the item to the active shopping cart.
-   3. System updates the cart icon count and shows confirmation.
-      Alternate Flow: If item is out of stock, system displays an error message.

-2. Name: “Reset Password”
-   Actor: Registered user
-   Flow:
-   1. User clicks “Forgot Password.”
-   2. System prompts for email.
-   3. User receives a reset link and sets a new password.

-### Security Prespective
-* Abuse/misuse cases (for identifying and mitigating attacks)

-#### Example

-Attacker tries to brute-force login credentials.

-- Threat: Repeated failed login attempts.
--  Mitigation: Implement rate limiting and temporary account lockout.

----

-# Object-Oriented Programming (OOP)

-### Core Concepts

-* Class: Blueprint for objects.
-* Object: Instance of a class.
-* Encapsulation: Hide internal state behind public methods.
-* Inheritance: Reuse and extend base functionality.
-* Polymorphism: Common interface, different implementations.
+- Meaning: A general relationship where one class uses or knows another.
+- Multiplicity: 1-to-1, 1-to-many, or many-to-many.
+- Example: `User` 0..* →  1 `Account` (“A user has one or more accounts.”)

-### UML
+### 2. Inheritance (⇑)

-Used to visualize class structure and relationships.
+- Meaning: A subclass inherits attributes and methods from a parent class.
+- Example: `Admin` -> (arrow with dark head) `User` (“Admin is a specialized kind of User.”)

+### 3. Implementation (– – – >)

+- Meaning: A class implements the behavior defined by an interface.
+- Example: `AuthService` – – – > `IAuthenticable`

-### Data Flow Diagram
+## Data Flow Diagram

 Visual representation of how data moves through a system.
 It shows where data comes from, where it goes, and how it’s transformed.